Skip to Main Content

 Signs of compulsive buying

 Compulsive buying doesn’t mean an occasional urge to splurge on a nice dinner or a new pair of shoes.
-The behavior signals a mental health concern when it’s uncontrolled and carries consequences that seriously interfere with your life.
-Potential signs of compulsive buying include:
+We all make those kinds of purchases now and then, and in most cases they are positive experiences.
+Compulsive buying, on the other hand, is a type of spending addiction — and it becomes a mental health concern when it’s uncontrolled and carries consequences that negatively interfere with your life.

-- buying things that you don’t need or can’t afford
+• buying things that you don’t need or can’t afford.

-- feelings of tension or excitement before shopping or buying things
+• feelings of tension or excitement before shopping or buying things.

-- spending a lot of time shopping, buying things or planning to buy things
+• spending a lot of time shopping, buying things or planning to buy things.

-- irresistible, intrusive or senseless thoughts about buying things or urges to buy things
+• irresistible, intrusive or senseless thoughts about buying things or urges to buy things.

-- uncontrolled shopping or buying episodes, which may lead to financial or social problems
+• uncontrolled shopping or buying episodes, which may lead to financial or social problems.

 Some people who are affected by compulsive buying also experience other compulsive behaviors or addictions, such as internet addiction, gambling disorder or substance use disorder.
 They may also have increased risk of other mental health challenges, such as anxiety and personality disorders.